LuciaGiagnolini12/FileSystem_to_BoDi/README.md

 This phase extends the information perimeter through integration of specialized knowledge sources and AI technologies:

-- **Semi-automatic mapping**: Connection of archival documents to reference works using the LRMoo model (IFLA Library Reference Model)
+- **Semi-automatic mapping**: Connection of archival documents to reference works using the [LRMoo model (IFLA Library Reference Model) (https://cidoc-crm.org/lrmoo)].
-- **Automated system**: AI (Llama) for producing natural language descriptions derived from metadata analysis
+- **Automated system**: AI ([Llama (https://www.llama.com/)]) for producing natural language descriptions derived from metadata analysis

 **Output**: Contextually enriched descriptions of files and folders.

 ### Phase 4: Provenance Documentation

-This phase reconstructs the contexts of origin and documents the chain of custody:
+This phase reconstructs the contexts of origin of the Archive and documents the chain of custody:

 - Census of different digital environments
 - Reconstruction of their characteristics and temporal/processual relationships